 What does the future hold for fundraising?

-The Guide to Fund Placement Specialists (Fourth Edition) is a vital, updated resource for any fundraiser looking to source capital in 2012.
+The Guide to Fund Placement Specialists (Fourth Edition) is a vital, updated resource for any fundraiser looking to source capital.
 Covering all alternative assets classes, this 180-page publication offers highly analytical commentary on the current fundraising climate and how key market participants are adapting to the changes afoot.

 In a difficult financial climate, general partners (GPs) are taking stock of the processes they employ to find suitable investors and to raise capital.
 Learn about the obstacles they overcome and the benefits of having a good placement agent.

 An exclusive survey reveals how the financial crisis and the US ‘pay-to-play’ scandals have impacted limited partner (LP) and GP sentiments towards placement agents.
 You’ll also discover how GPs and LPs are using placement agents and the type of agent they prefer to employ, and much more.

 Looking for a placement agent?
 Start your search here using the comprehensive contacts book.
 You’ll find detailed profiles and contact information for 118 placement agents worldwide in private equity, private real estate and infrastructure.

 - Insightful commentary from leading placement agents on the issues and challenges in 2012 and beyond

 - Discover the prospects for fundraising in the future

 - Helpful hints for conducting a successful fundraise in a difficult climate